dma-neves/yadooc/README.md

 ## Description

 - Another 2.5D DOOM inspired software renderer written in C++.
-- This renderer sits between a Wolfenstein and a Doom renderer, as it doesn't explicitly cast rays for each pixel column like in Wolfenstein, but rather projects each surface to the projection plane like Doom.
-However, contrary to Doom, no BSP and sector based rendering technique are used.
+- This renderer sits between a DOOM and a Duke Nukem 3D renderer, as it iteratively projects vertical walls to a projection plane in a similar fashion to Doom (not allowing true up and down camera rotation), while also allowing sloped surfaces to be rendered similarly to Duke Nukem 3D.
+However, contrary to Doom and Duke Nukem, no BSP or sector based rendering technique are used.
 - yadooc receives a map data structure as input to render.
-This data structure consists of a set of prisms that can have any number of edges but must be convex.
+This data structure consists of a set of solids that can have any number of edges but must be convex and constructed via the combination of a set of vertical "walls".
 - Currently only wall texture mapping is supported (no ground texture mapping).

 ## Requirements